 It is common for people visiting or relocating to the Phoenix area to be concerned about Valley Fever.
 While some contract Valley Fever, most people are not affected very seriously, and many people never even know that they have it.

 Still, it is important to know about Valley Fever.
 According to the Arizona Department of Health Services, in 2016 there were more than 6,000 reported cases of Valley Fever reported in Arizona.

-Valley Fever is a lung infection.
+Valley Fever is a non-contagious lung infection.
 A fungus becomes airborne when dust around construction areas and agricultural areas is transported by the wind.
 When spores are inhaled, Valley Fever can result.
 The medical name for Valley Fever is coccidioidomycosis.